-The disease is caused by human parvovirus B19.
-It occurs mostly during the spring, commonly causing localized outbreaks every few years among children (particularly children aged 5 to 7 yr).
+Erythema infectiosum, often referred to as fifth disease, is caused by human parvovirus B19.
+It occurs mostly during the spring, commonly causing localized outbreaks every few years among children (particularly children aged 5 to 7 years).
 Spread seems to be by respiratory droplets and by percutaneous exposure to blood or blood products, with high rates of secondary infection among household contacts; infection can occur without symptoms or signs.

 Erythema infectiosum can be transmitted transplacentally, sometimes resulting in stillbirth or severe fetal anemia with widespread edema (hydrops fetalis).
 However, about half of pregnant women are immune because of previous infection.
 The risk of fetal death is 2 to 6% after maternal infection, with risk greatest during the first half of pregnancy.

 Symptoms and Signs of Erythema Infectiosum

 The incubation period is 4 to 14 days.
 Typical initial manifestations are nonspecific flu-like symptoms (eg, low-grade fever, slight malaise).
 Several days later, an indurated, confluent erythema appears over the cheeks (“slapped-cheek” appearance) and a symmetric rash appears that is most prominent on the arms, legs (often extensor surfaces), and trunk, usually sparing the palms and soles.
 The rash is maculopapular, tending toward confluence; it forms reticular or lacy patterns of slightly raised, blotchy areas with central clearing, usually most prominent on exposed areas.
 The rash, and the entire illness, typically lasts 5 to 10 days.
 However, the rash may recur for several weeks, exacerbated by sunlight, exercise, heat, fever, or emotional stress.